featured image

 }, []);

-🔵 Deep Dive: PromptBuilder.buildSystemPrompt() is a pure function with respect to its inputs: given the same PromptOptions, it always returns the same string.
-This property — referential transparency — has a direct practical benefit: you can write a unit test for every possible coaching scenario without mocking a React component, starting an LLM, or simulating user interaction.
+PromptBuilder.buildSystemPrompt() is a pure function with respect to its inputs: given the same PromptOptions, it always returns the same string.
+This has a practical payoff — you can write unit tests for every coaching scenario without mocking a React component, starting an LLM, or simulating user interaction:

 it('adds Buddhist emphasis when emphasizeBuddhism is true', () => {